hacker-h/terraform-ts3/Readme.md

 You can also configure the password for the teamspeak admin user within `terraform.tfvars`, all other variables can be overwritten within this file as well.

+Create an openstack keypair `my-keypair` with your SSH key.

 Initialize the project:
 ```
 terraform init --backend-config backend.tf